 Skill #1) Have business knowledge and technical skills

 - An organization generally puts out it’s business goals which get translated from the higher levels of a management right down to each team and individuals.
 Test leads must have a good hold over the project road-maps, overall organizational goals, stakeholders and customer requirements.
 At any given point, they must be able to render the guidance needed by any test team member to help them understand what role he/she is playing in line with the project success and must empower them to see the bigger picture

 - Most often, testers find that the test lead may not be able to fully understand the technical issues they face while testing.
 A test lead must possess the needed skills to be able to guide the testers with any tools, environment, systems, etc. and provide solutions to overcome any problems that they might be facing.
 In critical times, they must also undertake some work on themselves to ease the load of the team.

-- Businesses are very dynamic in nature and many a times new test items maybe added right at the end of the release.
+- Businesses are very dynamic in nature and many times new test items may be added right at the end of the release.
 Sometimes already tested items maybe de-scoped.
-At both such times the test lead must guide the testers and enable them to look at scope changes objectively.
+At both such times, the test lead must guide the testers and enable them to look at scope changes objectively.
 This ability of the test lead to be able to guide the team technically and otherwise will help team members to rely on the test lead.